a--hoang/PushTutorial/README.md

 How to Run - Android
 ----------------

-1. Clone the repository and open the project at Android/.
+1. Clone the repository.
+2. Import the project into Android Studio by selecting the Android/ directory.
-2. Add your Parse application id and client key in `strings.xml` (under values/).
+3. Add your Parse application id and client key in `strings.xml` (under values/).

 How to Run - iOS
 ----------------